+

 More than 80% of all traffic for most industries comes from organic search.

-The beauty of organic traffic is that it takes time to build at the start, however, once it starts working you can enjoy targeted organic traffic for the long term.
+The beauty of organic traffic is that it takes time to build at the start; however, once it starts working, you can enjoy targeted organic traffic in the long term.

 Conclusion